 How to Prevent Web Application Security Issues?

-As a preventive measure, web app developers typically adopt threat modeling, a methodology for identifying threats, their causes, prevention, and mitigation strategies to avoid negative effects of the security risks.
+As a preventive measure, web app developers typically adopt threat modeling, a methodology for identifying threats, their causes, prevention, and mitigation strategies to avoid the negative effects of security risks.
 It complements the security code review process by looking at an application from the attacker’s perspective.
 This model ensures that applications are being developed with built-in security from the very beginning.